zryska/Edge-Data-Store-Docs/V1/Docker/EdgeDocker.md

 uid: edgeDocker
 ---

-# Using Edge System with Docker
+# Using Edge Data Store with Docker

 Docker is a set of tools that can be used on Linux to manage application deployments.
-It is beyond the scope of this document to explain concepts behind Docker containers, and it is assumed that if a reader wants to use Docker they are familiar with the underlying technology and have determined it is appropriate for their planned use of the Edge System.
+It is beyond the scope of this document to explain concepts behind Docker containers, and it is assumed that if a reader wants to use Docker they are familiar with the underlying technology and have determined it is appropriate for their planned use of the Edge Data Store.

-The objective of this document is to provide examples of how to successfully create a Docker container with the Edge System, if it is decided Docker is desirable.
-Docker is not a requirement to use the Edge System.
+The objective of this document is to provide examples of how to successfully create a Docker container with the Edge Data Store, if it is decided Docker is desirable.
+Docker is not a requirement to use the Edge Data Store.

-## Creating a Docker container containing the Edge System
+## Creating a Docker container containing the Edge Data Store

 ### ARM32 Processor